 Counties: Southern Collin | Northwestern Rockwall | Northeastern Dallas

 Tommy and his wife Toni live in Wylie.
 He is a graduate of North Garland High School and attended Richland Community College and Collin County Community College, and is now President of Pulliam Construction.

-Tommy has been a Cooperative member since 1991.
+Tommy has been a Cooperative member since 1991 and currently serves as Vice President of the Board of Directors.
 He has achieved Credentialed Cooperative Director status with the National Rural Electric Cooperative Association and has completed additional educational requirements for a Board Leadership Certificate.